Rutland County Council

 Rutland County Council, officially called Rutland County Council District Council, is the local authority for the non-metropolitan county of Rutland in the East Midlands of England.
 Since 1997 the council has been a unitary authority, legally being a district council which also performs the functions of a county council.

 The council is responsible for almost all local services in Rutland, although the Leicestershire Fire and Rescue Service and Leicestershire Police (which also serve Rutland) are run by joint boards between Rutland County Council, Leicestershire County Council and Leicester City Council.

-The council has been under no overall control since 2021, being led since 2023 by a minority administration of the Liberal Democrats and Green Party.
+The council has been under no overall control since 2021, being led since 2023 by Liberal Democrats.
 It is based at Catmose House in Oakham.

 History

 First incarnation

 Elected county councils were established in 1889 under the Local Government Act 1888, taking over administrative functions that had previously been performed by unelected magistrates at the quarter sessions.
 The first elections were held in January 1889 and Rutland County Council formally came into being on 1 April 1889.